Production Planning and Control System (PPC)

 - PPC system is time-consuming

-- Initial setup cost is high
+- The initial setup cost is high

 - PPC system is dependent on external factors such as technological updates, government rules, and regulations.